 The final French Ligue 1 team is Lyon FC.
-The seven-times French champions has a rich history of producing outstanding players.
+The seven-times French champions have a rich history of producing outstanding players.
 Ludovic Giuly and Frédéric Kanouté are notable club trained players, although recent players are even better.

 Karim Benzema, Alexandre Lacazette, Anthony Martial are three of the current academy graduates who play at the highest level.